Articles

 For example:

-A gallery hires an unlicensed art courier to transport a valuable sculpture.
-During transit, the courier causes a traffic accident, injuring another driver and damaging the sculpture.
-Because the courier lacked proper insurance, the gallery — as the hiring party — is sued for damages and medical costs.
+A gallery hires an unlicensed/uninsured art shipper to transport a valuable painting.
+During transit, the carrier causes a traffic accident, severely injuring another driver and damaging the sculpture.
+Because the carrier lacked proper insurance, the gallery — as the hiring party — is sued for damages and medical costs.
 Without proper due diligence, the gallery faces costly legal battles and liability, even though they weren’t behind the wheel.

-🧾 What Licensing and Insurance Should You Expect?
+🧾 What Licensing and Insurance Should You Expect Fine Art Shipping Companies Have?

-Legitimate fine art shippers are required to carry:
+Legitimate fine art shippers in Colorado (and most states) are required to carry:

 - Motor Carrier (MC) authority through FMCSA.